pentoai/my-first-library/backend/README.md

 ## Sample Data

-CSV files with sample data are in `data/`.
+JSON files with sample data are in `data/`.